 I suppose if you’re going to do nonsensical, you may as well go the whole hog.
 The choice of music here is just incredible.
 Sometimes it rings true, other times it seems like it’s been culled from a different production entirely.
 For example, we have a Lethal Weapon style jazz/rock track, the kind you’d hear as Riggs and Murtaugh hunt for clues with a hand on their holsters, only here it plays over a man waving to a young girl as she drives away in a car.
 We have impromptu sexy sax solos invading desperate chase scenes, and when our suicidal protagonist swallows a cache of pills at her absurd beach picnic for one, we get progressive orchestral disco as dubious male protagonist Axel attempts to shag the poison out of her.
 Most baffling of all, after the movie’s distinctly sinister twist, we’re treated to an end credits rip-off of Vangelis’ majestic, Oriental-singed The Tao of Love, a track devised around eastern cultural concepts.
 I mean, where’s the relation here?
 Just watch the scene where Axel almost drowns Melanie in sea water in an elaborate attempt at saving her life and you’ll see exactly what I mean.
 It’s so gloriously camp.

-It’s almost impossible to make sense of this movie, especially when Axel, played by Orca: The Killer Whale‘s Peter Hooten, comes into the fray and immediately begins stalking Beck, cornering her in a public bathroom like a ravenous sex case with total impunity.
+It’s almost impossible to make sense of this movie, especially when Axel, played by Orca: The Killer Whale’s Peter Hooten, enters the fray and immediately begins stalking Beck, cornering her in a public bathroom like a ravenous sex case with total impunity.
 Melanie doesn’t refer to him by name or even make it clear that she knows him.
 She simply demands that he strip to his underwear and flush it down the toilet with a sly grin on her face.
-Hooten’s Axel obviously mistakes this for foreplay, graduating to sexual harassment, kidnapping and emotional torture over a period of days, though he does bring her fried chicken and do a laundry run for his victim, so he can’t be all bad.
+Hooten’s Axel obviously mistakes this for foreplay, graduating to sexual harassment, kidnapping and emotional torture over a period of days, though he does bring her fried chicken in-between laundry runs, so he can’t be all bad.
 Not that this is enough to redeem Hooten’s straight-up headcase.
 There’s no meaningful introduction to his character.
 He just shows up and begins outdoing our resident killer.
 Only later do we realise that it’s all part of an elaborate plan concocted by disgraced former cop Axel and Melanie’s doctor, one that poor Mel is completely unaware of.

-Since Melanie has repressed the memories of the day she was repeatedly raped at knife-point, the doctor feels it is in her best interests that Axel kidnap her and subject her to the exact same physical and emotional torture she experienced on that day in the hope that it will somehow clear the cobwebs, and that includes full-blown intercourse, though how they were able to reenact a day that nobody remembers is beyond my powers of perception.
+Since Melanie has repressed the memories of the day she was repeatedly raped at knife-point, the doctor feels it’s in her best interests that Axel kidnap her and subject her to the exact same physical and emotional torture she experienced that day in the hope it will somehow clear the cobwebs, and that includes full-blown intercourse, though how they were able to re-enact a day that nobody remembers is beyond my powers of perception.
 Also, is this grossly unethical on the doc’s part or am I just imagining things?
 Who exactly did he consult when proposing to have his patient tortured and raped?
-If you’re kicked off the police force for violent misconduct as Axel was, abduction and rape probably aren’t the best path towards redemption, regardless of the method to your end game madness.
+If you’re kicked off the police force for violent misconduct as Axel was, abduction and rape probably aren’t the best path to redemption, regardless of the method to your end game madness.
 Not that this matters in Fragasso’s world.
-Not only will Axel get his job back for his part in this grotesque charade, he is actually looking at a rather tasty promotion at the end of it all.
+Not only will Axel get his job back for his part in this grotesque charade, he’s actually looking at a rather tasty promotion at the end of it all.
 If only life was so simple.